Post

 This is where Sterlite EdIndia Foundation positions its work.
 The Foundation believes that adequate and good teaching is a function of a robust structure.
 The Foundation is not focused on providing short-term solutions, but instead on enhancing the underlying structures which train teachers and provide in-classroom assistance and guidance to make academic-based decisions within the public education system.

-Currently, Sterlite EdIndia Foundation works across six states in India and supports 66 teacher-training institutions, has trained over 15,000 pre-service teachers, 900+ administrators, and collaborates with 200+ schools.
-EdIndia Foundation collaborates with government institutions, ensuring that improvements are aligned with existing systems and are sustainable over time.
+Sterlite EdIndia Foundation has been working across six states in India and supporting 105+ teacher-training institutions, has trained 18,840+ pre-service teachers, and 913+ Systems Administrators.
+EdIndia Foundation collaborates with government institutions, to support the implementation of NEP 2020 and NPST aligned development with existing systems.

 How EdIndia Foundation Supports Teachers Across State Education Systems